theroutercompany/sydradb/docs/docs/development/sydraql-roadmap.md

 - Shared dashboard tracking phase completion, test status, and performance targets.
 - Release readiness reviews at Phase 4, Phase 6, and Phase 8 gates with stakeholders from storage, ops, and product.

 This roadmap should be reviewed at the end of each phase and adjusted as implementation feedback arrives.
-Align issues in `docs/sydraQL-issues.csv` with the phase headers above to keep backlog prioritisation transparent.
+Align issues in the [sydraQL backlog](./sydraql-backlog.md) with the phase headers above to keep backlog prioritisation transparent.